 Duszak (5-10, 185), a 21-year-old junior, signed a two-year entry-level contract with the Toronto Maple Leafs on March 13 that will start next season; he will finish this season with Toronto of the American Hockey League on an amateur tryout contract.
 Mercyhurst's season ended with a loss to Army in the Atlantic Hockey playoffs March 9.

-He leads NCAA defensemen with 47 points (16 goals, 31 assists) in 37 games, and led Mercyhurst with four game-winning goals and 125 shots on goal.
+Despite not playing in nearly a month, he's third among NCAA defensemen with 47 points (16 goals, 31 assists) in 37 games, and led Mercyhurst with four game-winning goals and 125 shots on goal.
 The right-shot played forward until he was 15, when he became a defenseman.

 He's a candidate for the Hobey Baker Award, given to the most outstanding NCAA men's Division I player.

 Taro Hirose, F, Michigan State; signed with Detroit Red Wings